provoke-vagueness/reststore/README.rst

  reststore is used by my friends and I as a simple way to share and store samples of malware.
 Large volumes of files are what we're in it for.
 The advantage we get from using reststore is in its ability to return slices of hashes based on chronological ordering of data insert.
+It implements a simple yet powerful fetch, cache, and store pattern that makes handling large volumes of data a trivial problem.

 What is reststore: